Ma-Marcinowski/Verificational-Model/README.md

     * Train and validation dataframes are created under the assumption that the number of positive and negative instances ought to be equal;

-    * For the purpose of standard model testing, a validation dataframe is generated to the extent of possible positive instances, where the number of positive and negative instances is equall, and divided into `n` smaller validation dataframes if needed for validation;
+    * For the purpose of standard model testing, a validation dataframe is generated to the extent of possible positive instances, where the number of positive and negative instances is equall, and divided into `n` smaller validation dataframes utilized for the purpuose of simple testing between epochs;

     * The test dataframe is generated for the purpose of *cumulative evaluation* (*vide* 3.13.1.
 Method of cumulative evaluation), hence all possible negative and positive instances are created (except for pair reverses).